nanahs/copProg3/README.md

 Run make unload to remove the read and write modules Run make view to see currently loaded modules

-echo '' > /dev/inputDevice
+echo 'YOUR TEXT GOES HERE' > /dev/inputDevice cat /dev/outputDevice is for reading from the buffer
-is for writing to the module and it can be read from using the same device name